Death Without a Will - Intestacy

-The probate process is the same under intestacy as it is for a Will.
+The probate process is generally the same under intestacy as it is for a Will.
 The Personal Representative must do all of the same tasks, including paying Allowances and Exempt Property, paying creditor claims and transferring the property to those persons who rightfully inherit it.
-The main difference is to whom estate property passes at the end of the probate.
+The main difference is, in intestacy, Alaska law decides what happens to the property of the person who died.

 You should look in the common locations that people keep Wills to be sure the person died without making a will.

-The state of Alaska decides who inherits your property if you do not make a valid Will.
+Alaska state law determines who inherits property if there is no valid Will.
 You can watch a very short presentation on Intestacy which is what it is called when someone dies without a will.

 The charts below show how property passes to a decedent's heirs through intestacy.